How do I register for a National Cup competition?

 When does the registration period close?

-The registration period for each National Cup closes 5:00pm MTN time the evening of the Qualification day, so you are welcome to register just prior to the competition, though we greatly appreciate competitors registering early, as this will help the host facilities in planning.
+The registration period for each National Cup is 5:00pm MTN time the evening of the Qualification day, so you are welcome to register just prior to the competition, though we greatly appreciate competitors registering early as this will help the host facilities in planning.

 Do I have to have a USA Climbing Membership?